activescott/agentmarkdown/.github/CONTRIBUTING.md

 - Fork this repository and [submit a pull request](https://help.github.com/articles/creating-a-pull-request/).
 - Write tests
-- Ensure the linter passes with `yarn lint`
+- Ensure the linter passes with `npm run lint`
 - Ensure the tests pass at [the CI Server](https://travis-ci.org/activescott/agentmarkdown) by [following the status](https://help.github.com/articles/about-statuses/) of your pull request.

 #### Commit Message Guidelines